itmm/md-patcher/README.md

 <!-- vim: set spelllang=en noexpandtab: -->
 # md-patcher

-`md-patcher` is a program, to extract code fragments out of Markdown files and combine them to a compilable program.
-That is a successor of [hex](https://github.com/itmm/hex) with a far clearer syntax, but also with slightly smaller expressive power.
+`md-patcher` is a program, to extract code fragments out of Markdown files and combine them to full source code files.
+It is a successor of [hex](https://github.com/itmm/hex) with a far clearer syntax, but also with slightly smaller expressive power.

+The main feature is, that your source code can be described in far greater detail in the Markdown files.
+Also it allows to develop the program and not present only the final stage.

 ## General Structure

 I use an easy structure for `md-patcher`: I read Markdown files and combines the included code fragments to whole source code files.
 Then I write the resulting files out.
 I use normal inline code fragments to specify the file names of the generated files: each inline code fragment that contains at least a period or slash changes the current file name.

 Sometimes I am unsure, if `md-patcher` and I agree about the current file name.
 So I add the file name as an inline code fragment directly before the code fragment.
 As a benefit, it is also easier for the reader to see to with file the fragment belongs.

 **Caution**: `md-patcher` does not check, if the file name makes sense.
 Also in `md-patcher` I will not create any directories that are missing in the path.

 By the way: this Markdown file can be used to extract the full source code of `md-patcher`.
 But for that I need a running version of `md-patcher`.
 So the generated source code is also part of the repository to ease the bootstrap process.

 I do not need to create the files in one go.
 I can modify and extend fragments while going through this document.
 So I can start with a birds eye view and drill down later.
 At every step I hopefully have a buildable program.

 I started `md-patcher.cpp` this way: